iTwin/itwinjs-core/docs/changehistory/NextVersion.md

 iModel.js will now perform smooth animations when changing between saved views, if possible.
 If the beginning and ending views are in the same direction but far apart, a *zoom out then in* path is followed to provide context.
 See [ScreenViewport.animation]($frontend) for settings that control view animations.

+[Viewport.synchWithView]($frontend) previously accepted a `boolean` argument indicating whether or not the changes should be saved in the undo buffer.
+It now alternatively accepts a [ViewChangeOptions]($frontend) allowing further customization of its behavior, including whether and how to animate the transition.

 ## IModel Transformation and Data Exchange

 [IModelExporter]($backend), [IModelTransformer]($backend), and [IModelImporter]($backend) are now beta and provide low-level functionality needed for iModel transformation and data exchange.